alvlako/GUI-for-barrnap/README.md

 # GUI-for-barrnap

-This GUI for [barrnap program](https://github.com/tseemann/barrnap), BAsic Rapid Ribosomal RNA Predictor, was created as python project for the python course in [Bioinnformatics Institute](https://bioinf.me/en) 2021-2022.
+This graphical  user interface (GUI) for [barrnap program](https://github.com/tseemann/barrnap), BAsic Rapid Ribosomal RNA Predictor, was created as python project for the python course in [Bioinnformatics Institute](https://bioinf.me/en) 2021-2022.

 The goal of the project was to produce a simple graphical interface for any command-line bioinformatical tool.
 We chose to work with barrnap, because it has a limited amount of options, it can be run on a small data on a normal laptop (unlike e.g. genome assembler) and its output is a simple text (gff) file.

+We used the [PySimpleGUI library](https://pysimplegui.readthedocs.io/en/latest/) to create the GUI.

 ### Why use barrnap GUI?